 (3) Develop your orientation materials, specifically tailored to your course—synthesizing the executive function skills to course content and requirements.

-(4) Create a Note-Taking Guide for your students to use in conjunction with DD over the course of the year.
+(4) Create a Note-Taking Guide for your students to use in conjunction with The Discovery of Deduction (DD) over the course of the year.
 They should keep blank pages of this guide in a three-ring notebook dedicated to their DD course.
 They can then use the guide for each reading assignment you give them.
 It will be used in addition to the review questions found in DD.